pegwymonie/okra/README.md

 * Advancement is done all in character using time, money, experience, influence, or some combination of the previous.
 * Stats take a number of lessons to advance equal to twice the current value.

+Lessons:
+* lessons are how characters grow and learn
+* lessons are assigned to a specific statictic when they are earned.
+* Aptitudes, Skills, and Proficienies require double the next rank value of experience to advance.
+* Aspects require triple the next rank value of experience to advance.

 Natual Lessons:
-* You can complete a lesson by performing actions including the stat.
+* You can earn lesson by performing actions including the stat.
-  * When you fail or succeed on a roll, but not critical fail or critical succeed, you may attempt to gain a lesson in **one** stat used in the roll.
+  * When you fail or succeed on a roll, but not critical fail or critical succeed, you gain a lesson in **one** stat used in the roll.
     * Make a note of the amount you surpassed or missed by as the difficulty of the lesson.
     * Make a note of the attribute and, if any, aptitude used.
     * Make a note of which ( Attribute, Aptitude, Technique, or Skill ) the lesson will be for.